-Whether you're looking to commemorate your trip with a standout meal or the perfect souvenir, Shanghai has got you covered.
-The city is packed with a multitude of options for local items as well as top-tier culinary experiences representing many of China's unique local cuisines.
+Whether you're looking to enjoy a memorable meal or commemorate your trip with the perfect souvenir, Shanghai has a multitude of options everywhere you turn.
+You’ll find everything from local goods to luxury items, as well as top-tier culinary experiences.

 Shanghai Old Street

-A historical rock garden surrounded by shops featuring fans, chopsticks, walking sticks, Chinese tea sets, silk handbags, snacks, Chinese tea and herbal medicine.
+A historical rock garden surrounded by shops featuring fans, chopsticks, walking sticks, Chinese tea sets, silk handbags, snacks, Chinese teas and herbal medicines.

 137 Anren St. near Fuyou Rd.